Skip to main content

 OSP Strengths

 Vertical integration: Because Okuma makes the control, drives, and motors as a matched system, OSP-equipped machines deliver exceptional servo performance and reliability.
-The control is optimized for the specific machine it runs — something third-party controls can't replicate as precisely.
+The control is optimized for the specific machine it runs.

 THINC API: Okuma's open application platform allows third-party software to run directly on the OSP control.
-This enables monitoring, inspection, and automation applications that integrate seamlessly with the machine.
-It's the most open and extensible platform of the proprietary controls.
+The most open and extensible platform of the proprietary controls.

-Thermo-Friendly Concept: Okuma's thermal compensation technology maintains machining accuracy across temperature changes without waiting for warm-up.
-This is built into the control's real-time compensation algorithms and is a genuine competitive advantage for precision work.
+Thermo-Friendly Concept: Thermal compensation technology maintains machining accuracy across temperature changes without waiting for warm-up.
+Built into the control's real-time compensation algorithms — a genuine competitive advantage for precision work.

 OSP Limitations

 Okuma-only ecosystem: Like Mazatrol, OSP is exclusive to one machine builder.
-Service must come from Okuma or authorized Okuma distributors — third-party support is limited.
-Okuma parts can be expensive, though the machines' reliability partially offsets this by reducing the frequency of needed repairs.
+Service must come from Okuma or authorized distributors — third-party support is limited.

-Programming dialect: OSP uses a variant of ISO G-code with Okuma-specific codes and conventions.
-The differences are not dramatic, but operators moving between Fanuc and OSP need to learn the control's specific syntax, canned cycles, and coordinate system management.
-OSP also offers conversational programming (IGP — Interactive Graphics Programming) that is well-regarded but different from both Fanuc MDI and Mazatrol conversational.
+Programming dialect: OSP uses a variant of ISO G-code with Okuma-specific codes.
+Operators moving between Fanuc and OSP need to learn the control's specific syntax, canned cycles, and coordinate system management.

 Which Controls Hold Value Best on Used Machines?